alfwall/alfredwallace-portfolio/README.md

 ## TODO List
 - [x] Set up skeleton of page
 - [x] Name, Photo, Contact Info
-- [ ] Navigation smoothly scrolls down to individual sections
+- [ ] Navigation smoothly scrolls down to individual sections (not required, but I should add javascript next)
 - [x] About Me section
     - [x] Photo
     - [x] Brief bio
 - [x] Work examples section
     - [x] All projects should have titled images of the apps
     - [x] First project should be visibly larger than others
     - [x] Project images should link to the deployed projects
 - [x] Resizing the page should reveal responsive layout

 ## User Story